mattcat1221/Sqlalchemy-Challenge/README.md

 [website](https://github.com/mattcat1221/Sqlalchemy-Challenge/blob/main/README.md)

 ## Description
-Analyzes precipitation data in Hawaii.
+Analyzed precipitation data in Hawaii.

 So I decided to treat myself to a long vacation in Honolulu, Hawaii!
 When planning a trip, I need to do a climate analysis of the area.
 The following describes what I need to do.Step 1 - Climate Analysis and ResearchFirst, I did a basic climate analysis using Python and SQLAlchemy and examined data from the climate database I found.Select the start and end date of the trip.
 The vacation time is about 3-15 days in total.I used SQLAlchemy's create_engine to connect to the sqlite database.Used SQLAlchemy's automap_base() function to map tables to classes and store a reference to classes called Station and Measurement.Precipitation analysisSuggested query to retrieve last 12 months of precipitation data.Only date and prcp values ​​are selected.Loaded the search results into a Panda DataFrame and set the index on the date column.DataFrame values ​​sorted by date.Graph the results using the DataFrame's graph method..
 Analyzes precipitation data in Hawaii